linda-seiter/cmsc115/week2_lab/README.md

 1. Run the `JavaFacts` class.
 Notice the actual output does not match the expected output.
 2. Run the `JavaFactsTest` Junit class.
-The test fails as indicates by the red X next to the test method name, along with the error messages displayed in the "TEST RESULTS" window.
-A table showing the difference between the expected and actual output is displayed in a popup window.
+The test fails as indicated by the red X next to the test run, along with the error messages displayed in the "TEST RESULTS" window (scroll through the error messages).
+A popup window shows the difference between the expected and actual output.

 ![test fails](images/test_fail.png)

 Let's fix `JavaFacts` to produce the expected output.

 1. Edit the second statement in the `main` method to print the character string "Java is an object-oriented language".
-Save your changes by selecting `File > Save` from the menu bar, or type `Ctrl-S` (Windows/Linux) or `Command-S` (Mac).
+Save your changes.
 2. Run `JavaFacts` and view the output in the terminal window.
 3. Run `JavaFactsTest` and confirm your solution passes the Junit test.
 You should see a green checkmark next to the test method.